View and manage devices

 - Number of devices.
 The number of devices that match the current filter, out of the total number of connected devices.

 - Operating System and version.
+A read-only field in the card's top left corner.

 - Device name.
 Click the name to edit it.
 The default is the model number of the device.